WenSimEHRP/JGRPP-wiki/Features/Calendar-and-economy-speeds.md

-## Day length
+## Calendar and economy speeds

-The day length factor setting adjusts the passage of time in the game.
+The economy speed reduction factor setting adjusts the speed of economic processes (e.g. cargo production, town growth, rating calculations) in the game.
 A value of 1 is the same as in vanilla OpenTTD.
+This was previously known as the day length factor setting.

 ### Calendar timekeeping mode

+In calendar timekeeping mode, the calendar speed (day, month, year progression) is the same as the economy speed.
 Values larger than 1 increase the length of a calendar day by this factor.

-In calendar timekeeping mode, the speed of the economy (e.g. cargo production, town growth, rating calculations, etc.) runs at the same speed as the calendar.
-The economy speed is therefore also slowed by the same factor.

-#### Things which are proportionally slowed in real time, due to a slower calendar speed (in calendar timekeeping mode)
+#### Things which are proportionally slowed in real time, due to slower economy and calendar speeds (in calendar timekeeping mode)

 These still happen on a per calendar day, per calendar month or per calendar year basis.
-As the day length setting is increased, these will occur more slowly in real time.
+As the economy speed reduction factor setting is increased, these will occur more slowly in real time.

 * Town and industry cargo production
   (The town and industry cargo scaling settings can be used to compensate for this if needed).